AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex3.md

 ---
-title: Module 6, Update your Configuration ID and Test your Journey
+title: Module 6 Update your Configuration ID and Test your Journey
 description: Update your Configuration ID and Test your Journey
 kt: 5342
-audience:
+audience: developer
 doc-type: tutorial
 activity: develop
 ---